sagiking/Python-Ransomeware/README.md

-There are two python scripts:
+There are three python scripts:
 One to encrypt the files (ransomeware.py)
 One to decrypt the files (ransomeware_dec.py)
+One to open http server (server.py)

 The encrypting file generate a random key, and going through all the files in the path thats written in the program, and encrypt only the files with the specific extensions